 Both of these phthalates have been associated with reproductive and developmental effects in lab animals and are prohibited in toys and child products.
+Many other petroleum-derived plasticizers are under scrutiny as well.
 As a result, many companies are seeking safe alternatives such as xF Technologies’ di-408 family of plasticizers.
 Two examples are DPG di-408 and TEG di-408 that are high solvating, fast fusing with low volatility.

 A summary of the physical properties of these plasticizers is given below.